 - 1. Prior to being hired by DOC, Employee was unemployed and collecting unemployment compensation from the District of Columbia. - 2.
-On December 7, 2009, Employee began working full-time as a Correctional Officer with Agency, but did not receive a paycheck from the Agency for at least 30 more days. - 3.
+On October 15, 2007, Employee began working full-time as a Correctional Officer with Agency, but did not receive a paycheck from Agency for at least 30 more days. - 3.
 Because of the lag in time, Employee continued to collect unemployment compensation for several more weeks.
-She submitted Continued Claim Forms2 for the weeks ending December 12, 19, and 26, 2009, as well as January 19 and 26, 2010, in order to collect unemployment benefits.3 - 4.
-For each of the five (5) weeks, Employee certified that she: 1) was "able, available and actively seeking work during the week claimed"; 2) "did not perform work during the week claimed"; and 3) "did not return to full time work [during the week claimed]."
+She submitted Continued Claim Forms2 for the weeks ending October 20, 2007, through January 26, 2008, in order to collect unemployment benefits.3 - 4.
+For each of the fifteen (15) weeks, Employee certified that she: 1) was able, available and actively seeking work during the week claimed; 2) did not perform work during the week claimed; and 3) did not return to full time work [during the week claimed].
 Id.
-Before submitting her Continued Claim Forms for each of the five (5) weeks, Employee had to certify that her "statements were true and correct," and that she "understood that the law provides for penalties for false statements to obtain or increase benefits."4 - 5.
-In March of 2012, the Department of Employment Services ("DOES"), the agency that administers unemployment compensation benefits in the District of Columbia,
+Before submitting her Continued Claim Forms for each of the fifteen (15) weeks, Employee had to certify that her "statements were true and correct," and that she "understood that the law provides for penalties for false statements to obtain or increase benefits" - 5.
+The Department of Employment Services ("DOES"), the agency that administers unemployment compensation benefits in the District of Columbia, conducted an audit that revealed that Employee improperly obtained unemployment benefits while working as a full-time District of Columbia Government employee.